 3 – 4 carrots, grated into matchstick-like pieces (optional)

 1 Tblspn Ghee

 1 tspn cumin seeds

 2 green chilli, or to suit your taste, chopped

 juice of 0.5 lemon

 green coriander (cilantro), chopped

 After 30 seconds or so, add the shredded beetroot, carrot and lemon juice.
 Stir to mix through the spices and ghee.
-Cover and allow to cook for about 2 minutes.
+Cover and allow to cook for about 3 or 4 minutes.
 The dish should be very raw still, little more than warmed through.